 Computer resources: Both OHSU and PVAMC have computerized patient record systems.
 The Biomedical Information Communication Center (BICC) encompasses all traditional information services under one umbrella.
 These include the Library, Information Technology, and Medical Informatics and Outcomes Research.
 The Information Technology Group develops, implements, and maintains technology-based solutions enabling us to effectively manage information.
 This includes maintaining the OHSU network and web system, computer and software upgrades, e-mail, computerized systems for patient records and data, a campus computer and software purchasing and installation program, computer technical help including advice and set up of major new systems for OHSU's core research facilities and training of researchers in implementation of new computing systems.
 OHSU also counts the Advanced Computing Center among its core resources; it provides consulting, research data storage, secure servers, web portals, and a host of other services for OHSU researchers.

 - OHSU is the home of the Oregon Clinical and Translational Research Institute, which was one of the first institutes created from the NIH CTSA initiative.

 - We have one of the only 12-Tesla imaging magnets for MRI in the world at our Advanced Imaging Research Center.

-- We have a leading core resources program.
+- We have a leading shared resources program.

 - OHSU has a strong research, teaching, and clinical partnership with the Portland VA Medical Center (PVAMC).
 In addition to active inpatient services, both the University and the VA Hospitals have extensive outpatient clinics.